 - Rainbow coloured packs of our favourite Japanese ballpoint pens “Zebra Sarasa Clip” in 0.7 point size

-- Japanese gel pens, Japanese erasable pens – in fact, so many Japanese pen brands, you’ll want to jump up and down with joy!
+- Japanese gel pens, Japanese erasable pens – in fact, so many cute Japanese pens brands, you’ll want to jump up and down with joy!

-- Japanese note books of all shapes and sizes
+- Beautiful stationery items such as Japanese note books of all shapes and sizes

 - Fabric-covered notebooks, and diaries.
 My 2016 diary is covered in red fabric, and embellished with a sweet embroidery design of Little Red Riding Hood!